shubhamkr7519/flipkart-offer-extractor/README.md

 If given more time, these enhancements would be prioritized:

-- **Robust discount parsing** using a rules engine or NLP to improve summary parsing to tackle more complex cases.
+- **Robust discount parsing** using a rules engine or NLP to improve summary parsing to tackle more complex cases like specific card type, emi options & duartion specific, etc.
+- **Offer expiry handling** by adding `valid_from` and `valid_to` date fields in the schema if present in Flipkart's API response.
+This allows filtering expired offers and showing only relevant active ones.
+- **Offer Product Mapping** by adding `product_id` in the offer schema, applicable for offers specific to high MRP products.
-- **Data normalization** for bank and instrument names using mapping tables.
+- **Data normalization** for query parameters like bank and instrument names using mapping tables.
-- **Scaling** as mentioned above for production-grade reliability.
+- **Scaling improvements** like caching & horizontal scaling (as mentioned above) for production reliability.
+- **Deduplication Beyond `adjustment_id`** as it may change across sessions or token refreshes.
 - **Integration Tests** with tools like Jest.
-- **Admin dashboard** to browse, filter and export stored offers.
+- **Dockerization** for platform-agnostic deployment.

 ---